tsinghua-fib-lab/DeepSyncNet/README.md

 # DeepSyncNet

 A python  implementation of our manuscript "Deep synergetic modeling of slow-fast dynamics in complex systems”.
-Thank you for reviewing our manuscript submitted to Nature Computational Science.
+Thank you for reviewing our manuscript.

 ## Environment Setup
 ```bash